kemitchell/square-one-forms/employee.md

 # Confidentiality and Intellectual Property

-In order to become an employee, you must first agree to terms with the company about confidentiality and intellectual property.
 You agree to the Square One Standard Confidentiality and Intellectual Property Terms, First Edition, Second Update (https://squareoneforms.com/confidentiality-ip/1e2u).

 # Policies